Menstruation emoji could help stop the stigma of periods

 "Not talking about periods is having a huge impact on girls around the world," Plan International UK says on its website.
 "It's making them feel ashamed of their bodies, affecting their sense of self-worth and leaving them without the knowledge they need when they get their period."

-In fact, Plan International UK research this year found that half of British women aged 18-34 surveyed said a period emoji would make it easier for them to talk about their periods with friends.
+In fact, Plan International UK's research this year found that half of British women age 18 to 34 surveyed said a period emoji would make it easier for them to talk about their periods with friends.

-Plan International created a few possible period emojis, including a red uterus, a calendar month with blood drops, blood drops with faces and even bloody underpants (which ended up being one of the more popular designs discussed on the charity's website.)
+Plan International created a few possible period emoji, including a red uterus, a calendar month with blood drops, blood drops with faces and even bloody underwear (which ended up being one of the more popular designs discussed on the nonprofit's website.)

-Even though Unicode Consortium (the official body that manages emojis worldwide) has yet to approve any of the designs for the next rollout of new emojis for 2019, the most likely image to be approved would probably be that of a happy-faced blood droplet, which could also do double duty as an emoji for giving blood.
+Even though Unicode Consortium, the official body that manages emoji worldwide, has yet to approve any of the designs for the next rollout of new emoji for 2019, the most likely image to be approved would probably be that of a happy-faced blood drop, which could also do double duty as an emoji for giving blood.

 "We still love our period pants -- a lot," Plan International UK posted on its website.
 "But we think the best way to get a period emoji now is to ask the Unicode Consortium for our blood drop to be included instead."